ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/maintenance/backup/encrypted-backup.markdown

 Restoring an encrypted snapshot is almost identical to restoring an unencrypted one.

-* Embed the [client authentication procedure](../../../../client-api/operations/maintenance/backup/encrypted-backup#enable-secure-communication) in your code.
+* Include the [client authentication procedure](../../../../client-api/operations/maintenance/backup/encrypted-backup#enable-secure-communication) in your code.
 * Pass RestoreBackupOperation an encryption key, using `restoreConfiguration.EncryptionKey`.
-   Use **the same authentication key used to encrypt the database**.
+   Use **the same secret key used to encrypt the database**.
 * Code sample:
 {CODE restore_encrypted_database@ClientApi\Operations\Maintenance\Backup\Backup.cs /}